vananhmai-DA/E-commerce-Website-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 ![Revenue Contribution by Device Category](images/q07_revenue_contribution_by_device_category.png)

-Insight : Desktop contributed the majority of total revenue, accounting for 96.14%, while mobile and tablet contributed only a small share.
+Insight: Desktop contributed the majority of total revenue, accounting for 96.14%, while mobile and tablet contributed only a small share.
 This suggests that desktop was the main revenue-driving device category, and mobile performance may need further review despite its role in e-commerce traffic.

 ---

 ### Query 08: Product Cross-Sell Analysis